Foreign policy of Andreas Papandreou: Rapprochement with Turkey

 Davos World Economic Forum Annual Meeting 1988 – Handshake between Prime Ministers Andreas Papandreou and Turgut Özal.

 In January 1988, Papandreou and his Turkish counterpart, Turgut Özal, met at the annual World Economic Forum at Davos, Switzerland, to improve the relations between their two countries.
 Papandreou described the meeting as "a great event for the two nations" and "a breakthrough" by Özal.
 Part of the meeting was a 'no war agreement' and establishing a 'hotline' between the two governments, and joint committees were established to work towards closer political and economic relations.
 Papandreou sought this agreement to improve his image as a man of peace, while Özal wanted to improve Turkey's image abroad as his country was under evaluation for full membership of the European Community.

 A week after the Davos meeting, Mitsotakis criticised Papandreou for focusing on bilateral disputes in Davos and effectively "shelving" the Cyprus dispute.
 Papandreou was forced to denounce the Davos process and famously apologized in Latin ("mea culpa") from the podium of the Greek parliament.
 Despite some progress achieved on culture exchange and accident prevention over international waters, however, by the end of 1988, Greece reported 338 Turkish violations of the Greek airspace with 42 mock dogfights, vanishing the 'spirit of Davos'.

-Expansion of territorial waters & Cyprus
+Expansion of territorial waters and Cyprus

 In October 1993, Papandreou announced the "Common Defence Dogma" with the Republic of Cyprus and the intention of expanding the territorial waters to 12 miles (November 1994), which further disturbed Turkey.
 In response to Papandreou's declaration that Greece intended to expand to 12 miles, in June 1995, the Turkish Parliament voted for a "casus belli" license, meaning the Turkish government could take any necessary action (including military) if Greece exercised its right (according to Law of the Sea) to expand.
 These actions increased the chances for another crisis, as it happened at Imia in January 1996, right after the transition of power from Papandreou to Costas Simitis.